Ephedrine Fat Burners: The REAL Story Behind the Ban

 Many health regulators around the world continue to allow the sale of ephedrine in asthma, cold and flu, or cough medications.
 When sold in 8mg to 25mg oral dosages, this product is viewed as safe for short-term relief of lung or breathing issues.

 Ephedrine and pseudoephedrine are found in common brand name products like Sudafed, Bronkaid, and Primatene.
-These products can still be purchased over-the-counter in many states in the USA.

 However, it was ruled that taking ephedrine as a fat burner was subject to misuse and abuse, posing a higher risk of side effects.
 Many disagree with this policy and argue that it could be used safely as a weight loss supplement if taken by responsible adults.